graffitijr/PyCommandLineGUI/README.md

 ## 🌟 Highlights

--Its a mix of elements from the command prompt and GUIs \n -It is extreamly lightweight \n
+-Its a mix of elements from the command prompt and GUIs

+-It is extreamly lightweight

--Simple to use as ease of use was one of main priorities \n -Allows start to pixel control while still being fully command prompt \n -Only one file ~2.2kb
+-Simple to use as ease of use was one of main priorities

+-Allows start to pixel control while still being fully command prompt

+-Only one file ~2.2kb